Aveiro11/Silent-Passage-Game/README.md

 speechConfig.speechRecognitionLanguage = "en-US";
 ```

 A confidence threshold of `0.6` is applied — if the model is at least 60% confident it heard the password, and the volume is within range, the temple door opens.
+The strict temple variant tightens the volume requirement further (≤ 20 instead of ≤ 30).

 ---